milanaleksic/WinLauncher/README.md

 Instead of using complicated batch files you can use this application to force a formal approach to your Java application deployment.

-It does not have any runtime dependencies except basic Windows DLLs.
-In Release build, after compressing using UPX, executable it is only 80KB big.

-IDE requirements
+IDE/runtime requirements
 ------------------------------------------------------------

 You need to have Visual Studio C++ 2010 (Express will do - that is the one I am using).

+Source code depends on STL and WinApi headers, so be careful which IDE you're choosing to use.

+It does not have any runtime dependencies except basic Windows DLLs.
+In "Release" build, after compressing using UPX, executable is only 80KB big.

 Launcher environment and configuration